Errors

 • A path passed to upload_video(...) doesn't exist

-• The deployment hasn't wired R2 (storage="unconfigured") and your code calls ep.upload_video(...) anyway — the SDK fails loud rather than silently dropping bytes
+• You called ep.upload_video(...) on a metadata-only run (one opened with artifacts=[]) - the SDK fails loud rather than silently dropping bytes

 from robotrace import ConfigurationError